Blood Pressure Calculator

 What is the difference between AHA/ACC 2017 and ESC/ESH 2018 guidelines?

-AHA/ACC 2017 (American Heart Association) uses five categories — Normal, Elevated, Stage 1 Hypertension, Stage 2 Hypertension, and Hypertensive Crisis — and sets the Stage 1 threshold at 130/80 mmHg.
-ESC/ESH 2018 (European Society of Cardiology) uses six categories — Optimal, Normal, High Normal, Grade 1, Grade 2, and Grade 3 Hypertension — and sets the Grade 1 threshold at 140/90 mmHg.
+AHA/ACC 2017 (American Heart Association) uses five categories: Normal, Elevated, Stage 1 Hypertension, Stage 2 Hypertension, and Hypertensive Crisis.
+It sets the Stage 1 threshold at 130/80 mmHg.
+ESC/ESH 2018 (European Society of Cardiology) uses six categories: Optimal, Normal, High Normal, Grade 1, Grade 2, and Grade 3 Hypertension.
+It sets the Grade 1 threshold at 140/90 mmHg.
 As a result, AHA/ACC 2017 classifies more people as hypertensive at lower values.
-Use our BMI calculator for additional health screening.
+Use the BMI calculator for additional health screening.

 What is Pulse Pressure and why does it matter?

 Pulse Pressure (PP) is simply systolic minus diastolic.
-A wide pulse pressure (above ~60 mmHg) can indicate arterial stiffness or other cardiovascular conditions.
-A narrow pulse pressure (below ~25 mmHg) may suggest low stroke volume.
-Normal PP is typically 40 mmHg.
+A wide pulse pressure (above 60 mmHg) can indicate arterial stiffness or other cardiovascular conditions.
+A narrow pulse pressure (below 25 mmHg) may suggest low stroke volume.
+Normal pulse pressure is about 40 mmHg (systolic 120 minus diastolic 80).

 What is Mean Arterial Pressure (MAP)?

 MAP is the average pressure in your arteries during one cardiac cycle.
 It is calculated as diastolic plus one-third of pulse pressure.
-A MAP above 60 mmHg is generally considered necessary to perfuse organs.
+A MAP of at least 60 mmHg is generally considered the minimum to perfuse vital organs.
 A MAP above 100 mmHg may signal hypertension requiring attention.
-See our BMR calculator if you are also monitoring metabolic health.
+See the BMR calculator if you are also monitoring metabolic health.

 Why does the category change when I switch the guideline toggle?